benruben87/benruben87.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in the Biophysics program at Harvard University, where I am advised by Cengiz Pehlevan.
-As an undergraduate I attended Rice University, where I studied physics, chemical physics, and mathematics and worked with Jose Onuchic on genome organization and mechanics.
+I am a PhD candidate in the Biophysics program at Harvard University, with the privilege of being advised by Cengiz Pehlevan.
+I did my undergraduate at Rice University, graduating in 2020 with B.S. degrees in physics and chemical physics, and a B.A. in mathematics.
+In my undergraduate research, I worked on the ogranization and mechanics of the genome, supervised by Dr. Jose Onuchic.

-My current research focuses on understanding how the physical properties of biological neural networks affect their ability to perform computations.
+In my PhD rsearch, I am broadly interested in neural computation and the properties of biological population codes.
+My current research focuses on understanding how the physical constraints of biological neural networks, such as sparse connectivity, affect their ability to learn.

 Recent News
 ======